-Separately identifying an operating enterprise value is important as this metric is most useful for deriving valuation multiples and in DCF analysis.
-For example, while investors refer to EV/EBIT multiples, this is not meant literally; the calculation is more commonly done as operating EV / operating profit.
+Separately identifying an operating enterprise value is important because this metric is most useful for deriving valuation multiples and DCF analysis.
+For example, while investors often refer to EV/EBIT multiples, this is not meant literally; the calculation is more commonly done as operating EV / operating profit.

 Operating versus financing liabilities

-One of the problems for investors in categorizing items as operating or financing is that the accounting does not fully follow this logic.
-Operating liabilities and financing liabilities are not differentiated well in the balance sheet.
+One of the problems for investors in categorising items as operating or financing is that the accounting does not fully follow this logic.
+Operating liabilities and financing liabilities are not clearly differentiated in the balance sheet.
 Also, it is often not easy to tell which amount in profit and loss relates to which balance sheet item.

 For the purpose of operating EV it is also necessary to differentiate between operating and non-operating (or investing) activities.
-This requires judgement.
-For example, an investment in associates that could either be treated as part of the company’s operations or viewed as a financial investment.
+This requires judgment.
+For example, an investment in associates could either be treated as part of the company’s operations or viewed as a financial investment.